-Tarrant County College Police Department maintains a solid working relationship with all local, county, state and federal law enforcement agencies and maintains annual memberships in the International Association of Campus Law Enforcement Administrators (IACLEA), the Texas Associations of College and University Police Administrators (TACUPA) and the Texas Police Chiefs Associations.
+Tarrant County College Police Department maintains a cooperative working relationship with local police agencies that surround the Tarrant County College District campuses (Arlington Police Department, Fort Worth Police Department, Hurst Police Department, and North Richland Hills Police Department), Tarrant County Sheriff's Department, Texas Department of Public Safety, and federal law enforcement agencies, such as the FBI Fusion Center, and maintains annual memberships in the International Association of Campus Law Enforcement Administrators (IACLEA), the Texas Associations of College and University Police Administrators (TACUPA) and the Texas Police Chiefs Associations.

 There are written Mutual Aid Agreements with the police departments of Crowley and Hurst.
 There is an Agreement with the City of North Richland Hills, Interlocal Agreement with the City of Arlington, Interlocal Cooperation Act with the City of Fort Worth and an Interagency Cooperation Contract with the University of Texas at Arlington.
 Tarrant County College District works closely with and relies on local agencies for in-custody arrest support and housing of prisoners, back-up assistance when campus staffing is at minimal levels during midnight shift, weekends, and holidays, and assistance with investigations with crime scenes as needed.
 These written agreements or memorandums of understanding include the investigation of criminal incidents with the Tarrant County College Police Department and the listed local police departments.